-Rachel and David welcomed infant Hiroki into their home during a difficult time for mom Amy, always keeping the end goal of reunion in sight.
-“A Safe Family takes in a child and loves them like you would with your own and then send them to be with mom and dad, where they belong.”
+Rachel and David welcomed infant, Hiroki, into their home during a difficult time for mom, Amy, always keeping the end goal of reunion in sight.
+“A Host Family takes in a child and loves them like you would with your own and then send them to be with mom and dad, where they belong.”
 Amy said to Rachel, “You’re the best support I’ve had.
 It was really easy to talk to you about stuff, because I had a lot going on.
 I didn’t have anyone to talk to, so I really felt like I was alone.”

 Families in Crisis: Support in Parenting as well as in Life

 For Donna, Safe Families provided the family support for her two daughters that she was unable to provide while she struggled with alcohol and drug dependence.
 “I was depressed, and things had gotten to the point that I almost didn’t care about anything.”
-Mike and Katy cared for Donna’s daughters Alexandria and Taylor while she finally addressed the issues at the root of her substance problems during regular sessions with a counselor.
-However, Donna was also welcomed into the Wrights’ home along with her children.
+Mike and Katy cared for Donna’s daughters, Alexandria and Taylor, while she finally addressed the issues at the root of her substance problems during regular sessions with a counselor.
+At one point, Donna was also welcomed into the Wrights’ home along with her children.
 “Katy wouldn’t give up on me and wouldn’t let me give up on myself.
-She challenged me to think differently about life and my kids and God.
+She challenged me to think differently about life, my kids and God.
 Katy was exactly what I needed in order to change.”